 Offset to reference:See in the ReferenceTrainIdSubCalendar chapter.

 PathPlanningReferenceLocation: the origin of the variation.
 For inbound messages, the field is ignored as there is no such function in the PCS CB.

+There is one exception, when the path request is part only of inconsistent variations.
+In such cases the path request is not linked to any Route object.
+However, as the TrainInformation element is mandatory in the PRM, it has to be sent.
+In this case, the TrainInformation is built from the PathInformation (first and location are taken), but the message is sent without an RO ID.

 Route - path request links